fastcat/wirelink/PROTOCOL.md

 and verifying it against the source address (as is done for unsigned facts).

 A `SignedGroup` value _MUST NOT_ itself contain a `SignedGroup` fact.
 Such a packet is invalid will be ignored.
+In addition to being redundant, the protocol would not allow locating the end of the inner `SignedGroup`.